Automattic/jetpack/extensions/README.md

 This directory contains the source code for extensions in the new post editor, also known as Gutenberg, [that was introduced in WordPress 5.0](https://wordpress.org/news/2018/12/bebo/).

-## How do I develop post editor extensions in Jetpack?
+## How do I develop block editor extensions in Jetpack?

 - Use the [Jetpack Docker environment](https://github.com/Automattic/jetpack/tree/master/docker#readme).
 - Start a new branch.